 Amortization is the portion of an intangible asset’s cost recorded as an expense during the current accounting period.
 In simple terms, since an intangible asset has a useful life longer than one accounting period, amortization represents the part of its value, if any, used up during the current period.

-To enter amortization for a specific intangible asset, go to the Intangible Assets tab.
-Click on the blue figure in the
+To enter amortization for a specific intangible asset, go to the Amortization Entries tab.
+Click New Amortization Entry:

 ACME Industries purchased a patent for 10,500.
 It has a remaining lifetime of 15 years and is being amortized monthly.
 Monthly amortization is calculated: